tldr-pages/tldr/pages/linux/fstab.md

 `Type of the partition`

 - Here you can tell fstab what additional settings you want to mount your partition with.
-For example: `defaults -> Mounts with all default options (see manpage)`, `exec -> Allow programs to be run`, `users -> All users are able to auto-mount this partition`.
 Seperate each option with , (without spaces inbetween):

 `Options for mounting`